ianos93/scryfall-image-downloader/README.md

 ### Typing or Pasting

-Type or paste card names into the **Card Names** text area, one card per line.
-The input field accepts a wide range of formats — see [Supported Input Formats](#supported-input-formats) below.
+Type or paste card names into the **Card Names** text area, one per line.

 ### Uploading a File

-Drag and drop a `.txt` file onto the **Upload List** panel, or click the panel to browse for a file.
-The file's contents are loaded directly into the card name field.
-Standard deck export files from tools like Moxfield, Archidekt, EDHREC, and MTG Arena are all supported.
+Drag and drop a `.txt` file onto the **Import Decklist** panel, or click it to browse.
+The file contents replace whatever is in the text area.
+Exports from Moxfield, Archidekt, MTGTop8, EDHREC, and MTG Arena all work.

+### Limits

+- Above **100 cards** you'll be asked to confirm before the fetch starts
+- **500 cards** is a hard cap per run

 ---

 ## Supported Input Formats

-The parser handles virtually every common deck list export format.
-Quantities, set codes, collector numbers, and special syntax are all stripped automatically — only the card name is used for the lookup.
+Quantities, set codes, collector numbers, and special syntax are all stripped automatically — only the name (and optionally set/number) is used for lookup.

 ### Quantities